gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

     --hash=sha256:54b78bf3716...
 ```

-This approach gives you flexibility during development (you can easily upgrade to test new versions) while guaranteeing
+This approach gives you flexibility during development (you can upgrade to test new versions) while guaranteeing exact
-exact reproducibility for deployment (production always gets exactly what you tested).
+reproducibility for deployment (production gets what you tested).
 [Dependabot](https://docs.github.com/en/code-security/how-tos/secure-your-supply-chain) can automate updates by filing
 pull requests when new versions are available.
 Add a `.github/dependabot.yml` to your repository: